sanidhya09/androidprojectbase/README.md

 });
 ````

-For starting the location service (Periodic):
+For getting current location (Periodic):

 ````java
 LocationConfig locationConfig = new LocationConfig();